-- (a) The Unaudited Quarterly Financial Results and Audited Annual Financial Results of the company are published in The Financial Express and Makkal Kural. - (b) The company's website address is: www.hckotharigroup.com/kscl.
+- (a) The Unaudited Quarterly Financial Results and Audited Annual Financial Results of the company along with the QR Code for webpage where complete financial results are published in The Financial Express and Makkal Kural. - (b) The company's website address is: www.hckotharigroup.com/kscl.
 The website contains basic information about the company and such other details as required under Regulation 46(2) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
 The company ensures periodical updation of its website.
 The company has designated email-id ksclcs@hckgroup.com and secdept@hckgroup.com to enable the shareholders to register their grievances. - (c) Pursuant to the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, all data related to quarterly financial results, shareholding pattern and report on Corporate Governance etc. are filed in NEAPS / New Digital Exchange (NSE Portal) within the time frame prescribed in this regard. - (d) No presentations have been made to institutional investors or to analysts.